 I’ve read books on minimalism that insist as parents we control the flow of toys and STUFF into our children’s lives, and that if we just have calm, rational discussions with family and friends, they will stop buying us tons of cheap toys from China and instead buy us (in moderation!) tickets to the symphony, hand crafted jam from the local farmer’s market, and organic wooden Montessori toys.

 So, how do Tony and I raise children who are not spoiled or materialistic, when the gift giving of others puts practically anything and everything they want constantly within their reach?
 How do I raise grateful kids who are happy with what they have and not focused on getting the next big thing?
-Learning to be happy with what you have, and finding out the satisfaction that comes from working hard and waiting patiently to earn something you want are valuable lessons in short supply in todays society.
-We’re not perfect, and I constantly second guess myself, but here’s a few things we’ve settled on on my journey of how to be a minimalist.
+Learning how to be happy with what you have, and finding out the satisfaction that comes from working hard and waiting patiently to earn something you want are valuable lessons in short supply in todays society.
+I’m not perfect, and I constantly second guess myself, but here’s a few things I’ve settled on on my journey of how to be a minimalist.

 My older kids know that while lots of gifts are nice, they can only really enjoy a few well thought out items.
 They know that they can be honest with us and say when they didn’t like a gift, and return it without guilt.
 Returning or disliking our gift is not a rebuke of our love.
 They can part with items when they can no longer use them or want them.
 They are happy to donate them, or pass them along to the younger siblings of their friends.
 I think in a few years when they’re living on their own, each will purchase some of the items we don’t have in the house, and maybe keep them long term, but it’s not a constant battle between Tony and I and the teens over why we don’t have a TV or XBox.
 I think they’ve accepted we’re not like other parents and while they don’t always agree, it’s not so miserable an existence that they complain about it.
 I also like to think they realize that even they live a pretty privileged existence over much of the world, even if they don’t have iPhones.

 I realize this post might be for a very narrow sliver of my readers, but, I also realize some of you are struggling to raise your kids in ways that differ from those around you and it can feel like, even when you and everyone in your family is happy, you’re still the crazy ones doing the wrong thing.
 You probably can’t change the people who disagree with you (unless they sincerely ask you about your lifestyle choices and how to be a minimalist) and it’s not always practical to cut otherwise loving folks out of your life.
 Stick to your guns and find work arounds that keep the peace when possible.